kedargh/securities_project/README.md

 1) yfinance API
 2) Supabase docker and API
 3) XML files for config and creating tables
+4) Autogen 0.4.5 for Agentic Workflows and dynamic function calls.
+5) ChatGPT 4o-mini for handling NLP prompts

 ## Tools used for scheduling and workflow management-
 1) Apache Airflow